bruhjuice/CollabArt/README.md

 Notes:
-If you wish to play locally (don't do this, get your friends and play instead, its more fun that way I promise!), you should open up 4 different tabs on a single computer and join the room with the given room code
+If you wish to play locally (don't do this, get your friends and play instead, it's more fun that way.
+I promise!), you should open up 4 different tabs on a single computer and join the room with the given room code.

 ## Planning